 - The role of institutions in the governance of social-ecological systems: Governance institutions shape the alternatives that actors face as well as their incentives; this configures the pathways towards desirable environmental outcomes such as the low-carbon economy and the conservation of biodiversity.
 Governance institutions are often multi-level and there are both positive and negative interactions between them.
 We employ advanced institutional analysis to examine how complex interactions between governance institutions and governance challenges translate to socio-ecological outcomes, and what the implications are for improved institutional designs.

 - Sustainable cities: Our research focuses on how to make cities more liveable, smarter, climate robust, energy-efficient, connected and low-carbon to enhance the prosperity and well-being of residents.
 We carry out interdisciplinary research and education to increase our knowledge, improve and develop new methods, and find solutions which help cities tackle key challenges, such as climate mitigation and adaptation, and environmental change.
 We explore approaches, such as green infrastructure and urban energy systems, at the city-scale both nationally within the UK and internationally.

 As part of the Sustainability Research Institute, we coordinate and supervise students on the Ecological Economics MSc.

-If you would like to discuss an area of research in more detail please contact the Research Group Lead: Dr Daniel O'Neill.
+If you would like to discuss an area of research in more detail, please contact Paul Brockway.